-Creative kids – I know, every piece is a masterpiece, and although we truly treasure the masterpieces our budding artists create, let’s face it…without a way to organize and store our children’s artwork, it adds to the clutter in our homes.
-A refrigerator can only hold so much art!!
+Creative kids – I know, every piece is a masterpiece, and although we truly treasure the masterpieces our budding artists create, let’s face it…without a way to organise and store our children’s artwork, it adds to the clutter in our homes.
+A refrigerator can only hold so much art!
 Here are some tips on keeping on top of your child’s art.

 Clipboards – one of my fav’s for displaying art, photo’s and any other bits of memorabilia.
-They come in a variety of colours and materials – I recently purchased some wooden backed ones from the Warehouse Stationary store.
+They come in a variety of colours and materials – I recently purchased some wooden backed ones from Warehouse Stationery.
 They have a hole on the back of the clip which is perfect for hanging onto the wall with a small nail.
+(Check out my blog on clipboards here….)

 String – attach long coloured string on the wall with small nails and attach coloured clothes pegs to it.
 The pegs can display their art which can change regularly.
 Alternatively, use pretty ribbon or strong sewing elastic.